Joseph Peter Wilson: U.S. Army

-Olympic Pre-Trials
+Athletic career

+Olympics

-In 1959 Wilson placed first in the Olympic pre-trials in the 15k, also known as the North American Nordic championships-Squaw Valley.
+In 1959 Wilson placed first in the Olympic pre-trials in the 15k, which was held on the grounds that would soon become McKinney Creek Stadium, where the cross-country skiing and Nordic combined Winter Olympic events took place in 1960.
 This placing set Joe Pete up as a major U.S. skier due to the number of U.S. and foreign competitors in the race.
 International Olympic Committee Rules require that a major International Competition be held in all events prior to an Olympic Competition, usually scheduled one year prior as a trial run to test the complex systems involved.

-Nordic skiing is the poor cousin of Alpine (Downhill) skiing, which is so popular in the U.S.

-The individual disciplines involved in the Nordics are cross-country ski racing, ski jumping, combined cross-country and jumping, biathlon- cross-country skiing, and rifle marksmanship!

-1960 US Olympic Team

-Wilson was a member of the U.S. Nordic Ski Team Competing in Squaw Valley, California in 1960.
+Wilson was a member of the U.S. Nordic Ski Team Competing in Squaw Valley, California, in 1960.
 He skied the 30K.
-Finishing 43rd, the reverse of the number on his racing bib.
-He later commented he somehow ended up with the wrong bib!
-Based on his results in the pre-Olympics, on the same courses in 1959, he should have placed much higher.
+He finished 43rd.

 Racing in Europe

 In 1961 and 1962, Wilson was on the U.S. Team racing in Europe, including Scandinavia, in cross-country and in biathlon.
 In 1962 he finished tenth in Falun, Sweden: in their National Championships among 900 competitors, a significant placing for an American at that time.
-Still impressive even today.
-This would be the equivalent to what is referred to today as a World Cup.
-His two teammates also had impressive performances.
-These placings remain the highest ever posted by a U.S. Skier to this day.

-1964 North American Snowshoe Champion
+1964: North American Snowshoe Champion

-Having just recently left the U.S. Ski Team, Wilson was ready for a little testing.
-The North American Snowshoe Championships sponsored by the Saranac Lake Chamber of Commerce as part of their famous Winter Carnival, which was first introduced in 1897, seemed to be the perfect place to test the water – in its fluffy form.
-Wilson was new to the sport, but not to competition.
-After the race he remarked that it certainly had been a pleasant day.
+Having just recently left the U.S. Ski Team, Wilson entered the North American Snowshoe Championships sponsored by the Saranac Lake Chamber of Commerce as part of the Winter Carnival, first introduced in 1897.